-How do social and cultural factors affect What we are learning this term: development How do social and cultural factors affect development?
-Development can be influenced by the persons culture or How do relationships and isolation affect development? religion because it affected their: M. How do economic factors affect development?
-Values: how they behave Lifestyle choices: diet, appearance How do relationships and isolation affect Negative affects of a persons development?
-Positive affects of a persons culture/religion: culture/religion: Feeing discriminated A sense of security 1 In adolescence, young people often argue and belonging from against by people who do with parents because they want more sharing the same not share their independence- negative affect on family religion/culture which leads values and beliefs relationships- can lead to isolation from with others. to low self-image them.
-Good self-esteem Feeing excluded and 2 In later life, older people might need to through being isolated because their rely on their children for support.
-This then accepted and valued needs like diet, are not has a positive affect on their development by others catered for. because all their need are catered for.
+How do social and cultural factors affect development Development can be influenced by the persons culture or religion because it affected their: Values: how they behave Lifestyle choices: diet, appearance Negative affects of a persons Positive affects of a persons culture/religion: culture/religion: Feeing discriminated A sense of security and belonging from against by people who do sharing the same not share their religion/culture which leads values and beliefs with others. to low self-image Good self-esteem Feeing excluded and through being isolated because their accepted and valued needs like diet, are not by others catered for.
 Community refers to: local area where people live, school, religious group or hobby clubs.
-They have common values 3 Relationships are important because they and goals. provide emotional security, contentment and positive self- esteem.
-Belonging to a community: Not belonging to a Brings sense of community: The breakdown of personal relationships belonging essential for · Minimal contact with can have a negative effect on persons emotional development. others-isolation PIES development: Building and maintaining · Anxiety leading to Low self-esteem, loss of confidence. relationships-social depression stress. · Making negative lifestyle development 5 Isolation can happen when individuals do Feeling of security. choices not have the opportunity of regular contact Increases self-image and Feeling less secure with others.
-They have no one to share self-confidence Difficulty in building their feelings, thoughts and worries with relationships resulting in feeling insecure and anxious.
-Slow self-image and self-confidence 6 Isolation can happen because they live Traditionally, men and women had distinctive responsibilities alone, are unemployed or retired, are and expectations which for their gender called gender discriminated against or have an illness or roles.
-However, nowadays UK equality legislation stops a disability. people being discriminated against because of their gender.
-7 People have role models- infants learn by What happens when people face discrimination because of copying others, and adolescence base gender: their identity on their role models.
-Role They might be excluded from a group models can influence how people see eat well balanced diet, and this has a negative effect on their physical and self-image experience ill health
+They have common values and goals.
+Belonging to a community: Not belonging to a Brings sense of community: belonging essential for · Minimal contact with emotional development. others-isolation Building and maintaining · Anxiety leading to relationships-social depression · Making negative lifestyle development Feeling of security. choices Increases self-image and Feeling less secure self-confidence Difficulty in building relationships Slow self-image and self-confidence Traditionally, men and women had distinctive responsibilities and expectations which for their gender called gender roles.
+However, nowadays UK equality legislation stops people being discriminated against because of their gender.
+What happens when people face discrimination because of gender: